Quick answer

 3. Lethal Company

 Lethal Company is the stronger voice-led branch.
 It is less physics-heavy than Murky Divers, but it scratches the same itch for players who want shared objectives, pressure, and memorable failures driven by communication mistakes.
+It is also one of the cleaner answers when your regular game night is exactly four players rather than a flexible larger party.

 Best for: groups that want tighter comms and more horror tension.